MarcelRG/marcel-cool-astro/README.md

 Buuut I decided to keep it simple, since I didn't want to impact load times.
 In the end, tailwind's animation utilites where fine for most of what I needed.

-### Notable features:

-- Great lighthouse scores
-- Cool tailwind hover animations
-- Pin 3 projects and blogs to show in homescreen
-- Music playlist you can listen to while navigating

 ### Features that would be cool to implement latter:

 - astrojs/images: To automatically optimize images based on squoosh
 - astro islands: To add fancy UI components while not impacting performance
 - Automate SEO.
 - Filter by blog tags.

-### Post Link: <a href="www.marcelrg.com/project/marcelcool">www.marcelrg.com/project/marcelcool</a>